 The nation's natural gas supplies rose last week, the government said Thursday.

-Natural gas fell 1 cent to $3.483 per 1,000 cubic feet in the New York.
+Natural gas fell 10 cents to $2.51 per 1,000 cubic feet in New York.